 4. Deduct your phone and internet

 Let’s say you work on the road.
 You need your phone and internet, right?
-This deduction is available to you if you operate your business on the road.
+This business tax deduction is available to you if you operate your business on the road.
 The tricky part is calculating the percentage of business usage for each.
 You can’t deduct personal cell phone and internet use.

 A good way to estimate your business use is to track it for a couple of months and then average it over the rest of the year.
 Try not to claim more than 50% business use unless you can prove it.